-If beds are prepared in advance, they should be shallowly worked (to a depth of 2 inches, or approximately 5 cm) immediately before planting, to kill emerging and established seedlings.
+If beds are prepared in advance, they should be shallowly worked (to a depth of 2", or approximately 5 cm) immediately before planting, to kill emerging and established seedlings.

 Flame-weeding is another option for creating a stale seedbed, a technique that is particularly useful in slow-to-emerge crops such as carrot or beet.
 Flaming should target annual broadleaf weeds; grasses, with their basal growing points, are less susceptible.
-Ideally, flaming should be performed a day or so before crop emergence; if the ground is cracking and the crop starting to emerge it can be killed by the flame.
-Flaming may also be used in the fall as part of a seedbank management program.
+Ideally, flaming should be performed a day or so before crop emergence; if the ground is cracking and the crop is starting to emerge it can be killed by the flame.
+Flaming can also be used in the fall as part of a seedbank management program.

 Plastic mulches are widely used for heat-loving vegetables (eg, tomatoes, peppers, eggplants, melons, basil), but can also be applied on a wide range of other crops (ie, crucifers, other cucurbits, onions, garlic, head lettuces, cut flowers).